What can I do if I’m fired or laid off?

 Go to court

 In some cases, you may be able to make a claim against your employer by suing them in court.
-But you cannot make a claim for the same reason with the Ministry of Labour.
+For example, you think your employer should have given you more than the minimum amount of notice in the ESA.

 You have 2 years from the date something happened to sue your employer in court.